 For years I have had a table saw on my tool wish list.
 The reasons I haven’t bought one yet are complicated.
-I don’t have the budget or dedicated space for a big, cast iron contractor saw, but portable benchtop saws–though usually more affordable–are also noisy, dusty, and have limited safety features.
+I don’t have the budget or dedicated space for a big, cast iron contractor saw like the ones I saw at Table Saw Geeks, but portable benchtop saws–though usually more affordable–are also noisy, dusty, and have limited safety features.

 Lately, I have been drawn to guided circular saws as an alternative that can make cuts similar to a table saw with some additional benefits as well.
 So I was pleased when I recently had the opportunity to test DeWalt’s new guided circular saw, the DeWalt Tracksaw.

 After a few weeks with the saw, here’s what I have found: